 COVID home care and isolation is an effective way of treating the majority of people infected, and the following important points can help in the right guidance and timely action.

-- RT-PCR test is pending/negative, but symptoms are strongly suggestive of COVID like loss of smell/taste along with fever, cough, cold, body ache, headache, fatigue, nausea-vomiting, etc. (The Omicron variant may not present with loss of smell/taste).
+- RT-PCR test is pending/negative, but symptoms are strongly suggestive of COVID like loss of smell/taste, fever, cough, sore throat, cold, body ache, headache, fatigue, nausea-vomiting, etc. (The Omicron variant may not present with loss of smell/taste).

 - RT-PCR is pending/negative, but any of the above symptoms are present and there is a history of being in close contact with COVID positive family/household member in the last 7-10 days.

 - It is important to record the first day of illness as accurately as possible, for monitoring the course of the disease and taking timely action.